(606)-677-2437

 President and CEO

-Bed Bug Education
+Bed Bug Education and Spotting the Signs

 No one is immune from bed bugs and the educated homeowner who knows how to spot the signs of a bed bug infestation will find them much quicker.
 Some helpful tips will go a long way in preventing a major infestation.
 Neither money, power, prestige, politics or religion can stop you from bringing home a bed bug.
 No matter what walk of life you are from, it’s equally as displeasing to discover bed bugs in your home.
 Educating yourself is your first line of defense against bedbugs.